 Alan Koppel Gallery

-In 2012, the gallery moved to its current location on Dearborn Street, transforming a turn-of-the-century townhouse into an intimate gallery space dedicated to showcasing significant artworks from the 20th and 21st century.
+In 2012 the gallery moved to its current Dearborn Street location, transforming a turn-of-the-century greystone into an intimate gallery space dedicated to showcasing significant artworks from the 20th and 21st century.

 Image: Dianna Frid, More Time Than Life, exhibition 2019